rhiever/reddit-analysis/README.md

 ### Make a MUW cloud for a subreddit or redditor

+#### Before you use - create an app
+To query the subreddits, you need two configurations:
+- client id
+- client secret

+If you have a Reddit App, you can copy the configurations, else, create one (here)[https://www.reddit.com/prefs/apps]

+#### Before you use the CLI - set environment variables
+- praw_client_id whose value is the client id
+- praw_client_secret whose value is the client secret

+#### How to use the command

 To count the most-used words for a subreddit over the last month, enter the following command:

     word_freqs YOUR-USERNAME /r/SUBREDDIT
+OR if there are more than one subreddits to search
+    word_freqs YOUR-USERNAME "/r/SUBREDDIT1;/r/SUBREDDIT2;/r/SUBREDDIT3"

 Similarly, for a reddit user: